mcuadros/ofelia/README.md

 ## Configuration

-It uses a INI-style config file and the [scheduling format](https://godoc.org/github.com/robfig/cron) is exactly the same from the original `cron`:
+It uses a INI-style config file and the [scheduling format](https://godoc.org/github.com/robfig/cron) is exactly the same from the original `cron`, you can configure three different kind of jobs:

+- `job-exec`: this job is executed inside of a running container.
+- `job-run`: runs a command inside of a new container, using a specific image.
+- `job-local`: runs the command inside of the host running ofelia.

 ```ini
 [job-exec "job-executed-on-running-container"]